The Orange and Citron Princess: Summary

-A prince learns of "The Daughter of the Orange and the Golden Citron" from his school's mullah, and forcefully questions his mother about her location: he is to wear down seven pairs of iron shoes and travel for seven years until he finds a well with a div-woman inside who can help him if he salutes her.
-The prince begins his quest and reaches the Div-woman's well after a year.
+A prince learns of "The Daughter of the Orange and the Golden Citron" from his school's mullah, and forcefully questions his mother about her location: he learns that he has to wear down seven pairs of iron shoes and travel for seven years until he finds a well with a div-woman inside who can help him if he salutes her.
+The prince begins his quest and reaches the div-woman's well after a year.
 The creature welcomes him and promises to point the way to the Daughter of the Orange and the Golden Citron, and in exchange he must marry the div and turn the Orange Princess as her slave.
 The div-woman then agrees to hide the prince from her seven sons when they return, so she turns him into a needle.
 After her sons leave, the div-woman sends the prince with a letter to her even elder div-sisters, who live in their respective wells.

 After seven years, the prince reaches the last div-woman's dwelling, and is given a reed, a piece of glass, a needle, a knife, some salt, some charcoal, and some sea foam, which have been blessed by the div-woman.
-Finally, she advises the prince to walk a certain road until he reaches a garden where a gardener lives, whom he is to bribe to be let into the garden; he will find an orange tree in the middle of the garden, so he must pluck and cut each fruit and take only the one that shouts "Ah!", which is where the princess is; but warns him that the Peris and Divs are in love with the Princess and will stop at nothing to get the fruit back.
+Finally, she advises the prince to walk a certain road until he reaches a garden where a gardener lives, whom he is to bribe to be let into the garden; he will find an orange tree in the middle of the garden, so he must pluck and cut each fruit and take only the one that shouts "Ah!", which is where the princess is; but warns him that the Peris and Divs are in love with the princess and will stop at nothing to get the fruit back.

 The prince does as instructed and steals the fruit with the princess.
 The div and peris chase after him, but he throws behind the objects to create obstacles in the desert to hinder the pursuit, invoking the name of Prophet Suleman: the reed becomes a reed-brake, the glass a place of glass, the needle a needle grove, the knife a place of knives, the salt a salt marsh, the charcoal a place of fire and the sea foam a sea.
 At a safe distance, the prince peels the orange and releases a beautiful naked maiden whom he places atop a tree, while he goes back home to return with clothes and a retinue.